tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 console.log(numbers); // [1, 2, 3, 4, 5]
 ```

 Here is an example of the `.map()` method.
-It takes anything that can be looped over and returns an array
+It loops over arrays and returns an array
 for assignment to the desired variable.
 In this case it took all the values in the teams object, and
 populated an array with a new object for each value.
 Looking at the second example involving
 multiplication, you can see that the `double` variable has every value in the `numbers` array multiplied
 by 2.
 We see that the original `numbers` array remains unchanged.
-This is due to `.map()` sending the data
+This is due to `.map()` creating a copy of
-to wherever it is intended to be assigned upon performing the operation.
+the data for wherever it is intended to be assigned upon performing the operation.
 The function does not directly
 manipulate the values contained in `numbers`.
 The values are not manipulated in a `.forEach()` method
 either, but they actually are not returned for assignment like with `.map()`.
 To actually change the values
 the array would have to be assigned a value to the indexes it wished to assign.